Onryō: Examples

 In this tale from the Izumo area recorded by Lafcadio Hearn, a samurai vows to his dying wife never to remarry.
 He soon breaks this promise, and the ghost of the deceased wife murders her husband's new young bride, ripping her head off.
 A watchman chases down the apparition, and, while slashing his sword, recites a Buddhist prayer, destroying the ghost of the dead wife.

-In media
+In mass media

 The onryō is a staple of the J-Horror genre, most notable being Sadako Yamamura and Kayako Saeki from the Ring and Ju-On franchises, respectively.
 The characters in these works are usually women who were wronged in life and returned as onryō to wreak havoc on the living and obtain revenge.